deepsig/libsigmf/README.md

 To use libsigmf, your application needs to `#include <sigmf.h>`.

-One option, is to include libsigmf (this git repo) as a submodule inside your project sources.
+One option is to include libsigmf (this git repo) as a submodule inside your project sources.
 A typical cmake usage would look like the following (see the CMakeLists.txt in this examples directory for what this looks like in real usage).